Vertical Stick Welding: Settings, Techniques, and Charts

 6011s and 6010s give similar results for regular welding.
 However, 6010 rods are required for heavy-duty work such as open roots of pressurized pipe.

 Uphill with 6011

 6011s have a flux covering that contains cellulosic material (fibers).
 Cellulose creates a strong arc, a lot of shielding gases, and a low amount of slag.

 The strong arc can burn through rust, mill scale, or even galvanized steel.
 That’s important if you cannot clean your joint.

 The strong gas coverage allows wide rod manipulation or even whipping the rod without losing shielding protection.
 This allows you to control how much heat goes into the puddle:

 - For thicker metals, you whip a short distance (or not at all) to penetrate deeper.

 - For thinner metals, whip further to avoid burning through or warping.

-The thin slag material makes the puddle freeze fast, preventing it from dripping off the shelf when welding uphill.
+The thin slag material makes the puddle freeze fast, preventing it from dripping off the shelf.

 6011 rods don’t have iron powder and are slow to fill large joints.
 But because they can freeze fast, you can use a thicker rod to fill the joint faster if the metal’s thickness permits it.